All Products

 ossutil64 commandname options --ecs-role-name your_ecs_role_name

-For more option configurations, see Common options.
+For more information about option configurations, see Common options.

 Configure access credentials